82nd Air Assault Brigade: History

 On June 22, Forbes assessed that the 82nd, and the 117th Mechanized Brigade were being held in reserve waiting for a significant breach in Russian lines to allow them to storm Melitopol.
 On August 16, the Kyiv Post claimed that the unit was "finally in action" and that there was evidence that "the 82nd Air Assault Brigade is heavily involved in the fight for the village of Robotyne in the western Zaporizhzhia region".
 It was later reported that the brigade had taken part in combat near Robotyne and the neighboring village of Verbove.

 Starting on 12 May 2024, units of the 82nd Brigade took part in the defense of Vovchansk.

 Brigade commander Dmytro Voloshyn said that in June 2024, the 82nd Air Assault Brigade began preparations for the Ukrainian operation in Russia's Kursk region.

 Units of the 82nd Brigade took part in the Ukrainian operation in Russia's Kursk region from 6 August 2024, the first day of the incursion.
 One week into the operation, the brigade had advanced 28 kilometers into Russian territory, according to its commander at the time, Dmytro Voloshyn.
 As of January 2025, units of the brigade were involved in combat near the village of Nikolskii, where they took part in joint combat operations with the 47th Mechanized Brigade.
 During the same month, units of the brigade were reportedly involved in combat on the Russkoye Porechnoye front.
 The 82nd Brigade was rotated to the Donbass front in May 2025.

+On 14 March 2026 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.